Autumn Term 1 2023

 English – Stone Age Boy

 We are using the book Stone Age Boy to link with our History theme on the Stone Age as a focus for our writing.
 We began by looking at the front cover and discussing with our talk partners what we thought it was about and made predictions about the text.
 We read some of the book and discussed whether our predictions were correct.
 Following on from this, we wrote questions we wanted to ask Stone Age boy and his friend Om that he met in the story.
+We went into the woods to retell the story.
 We made sure all of our questions finished with a question mark and added some of these to our English working wall.
 We then hot seated Stone Age boy and his friend Om.
 We asked them our questions and found out how they felt.

 Year 3 then wrote about the character’s feelings.
 We used pictures from the text to help us.
 We wrote in the first person and used emojis to show the characters feelings.
 We made sure we are developing our skills of being active, resilient learners by using our my try dictionaries, the working wall and our target cards.